google/xsecurelock/README.md

     becomes part of the password entry).
 *   `XSECURELOCK_WAIT_TIME_MS`: Milliseconds to wait after dimming (and before locking) when above xss-lock command line is used.
 Should be at least as large as the period time set using "xset s".
+Also used by `wait_nonidle` to know when to assume dimming and waiting has finished and exit.

 Additionally, command line arguments following a "--" argument will be executed via `execvp` once locking is successful; this can be used to notify a calling